 "Sounds"path is added as a search path, then a file in the directory

 "mysound.xnb".
 Search paths are similar to

 usingstatements in code – they can reduce code, but they can also introduce ambiguity.

 CCLayer-inheriting class where we will be adding all of our game logic.
 Larger games may require multiple

 CCLayerfor this game.

-This walkthrough covered how to create a cross-platform CocosSharp project using Xamarin Studio.
+This walkthrough covered how to create a cross-platform CocosSharp project using Visual Studio for Mac.
 The result is an empty screen which can be used as the starting point for any game project.